 Following the Supreme Court findings, Oldham Council have agreed to applying the previous protocol of unauthorised term time absences of 10 sessions or more.

-Therefore from September 11th 2017, a penalty charge notice will be issued and (if unpaid) parents will be prosecuted for any term time holidays taken of 10 sessions (5 days) or longer.
+Therefore from September 11th 2017, a penalty charge notice will be issued and (if unpaid) parents will be prosecuted for any term time holidays taken of 10 sessions (5 days) or longer either as a block or accumulated over a 12 week period.

 For other absences